andriichuk/keepenv/readme.md

 - [x] add version and environment fields
 - [ ] fill all descriptions and messages
 - [ ] support PHP and JSON format
+- [ ] warning about variables from .env file that are missing in specification

 ### Verification